Opportunities For Participation in the United States Antarctic Program

 The National Science Foundation is the federal agency responsible for funding and managing U.S. activities in Antarctica, but the Foundation does not directly hire individuals for this work.
 Most are selected by participating organizations and institutions as described below.
 Successful applicants will have been prepared through specialized study, training, or experience in polar-related topics.
 Opportunities fall into these categories:

-Scientific opportunities in Antarctica center on terrestrial and marine biology, medical research, meteorology, glaciology, the earth sciences, the ocean sciences, atmospheric physics, and astronomy.
-Eligibility generally is limited to U.S. scientists with advanced degrees, who initiate proposals that are submitted by their employing organizations.
-Graduate students are not encouraged to submit research proposals, but are welcome as members of research teams.
-The procedure for preparing and submitting proposals is described in the Foundation's Grant Proposal Guide (publication GPG 16-001) and Antarctic Research Solicitation (NSF 16-541).
+Scientific opportunities in Antarctica center on research that must be performed, or is best performed, in Antarctica.
+Research can span across various disciplines including, but not limited to terrestrial and marine biology, meteorology, glaciology, earth sciences, ocean sciences, atmospheric sciences, and astronomy and astrophysics.
+Additional research opportunities include utilizing existing Antarctic samples, data and models, Polar education, and collaboration with cyberinfrastructure researchers.
+Eligibility is generally limited to U.S. scientists with advanced degrees, who initiate proposals submitted by their employing organizations.
+Students at all levels are typically embedded within science teams.
+Post-Doctoral individuals are encouraged to submit proposals to the Polar Programs Postdoctoral Research Fellowships (OPP-PRF).
+The procedure for preparing and submitting proposals is described in the Foundation's Proposal & Award Policies & Procedures Guide (PAPPG) and Antarctic Research Solicitation.

 Because of the far flung and difficult environment of Antarctica, the program has many people in support roles.
 These people operate stations, laboratories, machinery, helicopters, and research ships, build or renovate facilities, maintain vehicles, outfit field parties, and manage camps.
 Many trades and levels of skill are involved.
 Contractors to the Foundation hire individuals and award subcontracts for performance of these tasks.
 The prime support contractor is the Leidos Antarctic Support Contract (ASC).
 Employment inquiries should be directed to Leidos Antarctic Support Contract (ASC).
 Direct inquiries to the contractors, not the Foundation.